Snippets from a slow-season adventure

 A smaller, intimate, crystal-clear stream punctuated by fallen timber and undercut banks, the Fall is home to Brook, Brown and Rainbow trout and all the locals give the same warning—“the fish can see, probably before you see them.”

 Paige stays at the hotel to do some work so, armed with some size-18 dries (small hooks! the Rainbows in the Fall can get up to 20 inches in length but the fish are mostly in the 8-12” range), I head south, into a snowstorm.
 Passing the High Desert Museum and the Newberry National Volcanic monument, so many “points of interest” on even a 30-minute drive.
 I ponder that Americans excel at showcasing the details that make their nation so interesting and rich.
-There’s a pride in the unique natural wonders of their landscapes, and they acknowledge and showcase such things.
+There’s a pride in the unique natural wonders of their landscapes, and they acknowledge and promote such things.
 Maybe they’re just better at signage than us Candians, but it feels like our national understatement extends into the landscape as well.
 Black Tusk, on Whistler’s highway 99, has an incredible geological and cultural backstory, but you’d never know it from the highway…

 Fall River doesn’t disappoint.
 There are a few other anglers braving the snow but no one seems to be hooking at fish.
 Still, to be standing alone in these crisp, clear waters surrounded by big pine trees and heavy solitude, with early winter sunbeams punching through the snowflakes…it’s almost surreal.

 I see a few fish but can’t convince them onto the line.
 It’s ok—I’m really only here to be here.
 To see, and start to learn, a new waterway in a place I’d otherwise never have known.
 We do have trout in Canada, that custom’s lady was onto something.
-We have pine trees too, and streams, but we don’t have then quite like this.
+We have pine trees too, and streams, but we don’t have them quite like this.

-As the name suggests, it’s easy to get of the post-fishing chills at the Campfire Hotel.
+As the name suggests, it’s easy to get rid of the post-fishing chills at the Campfire Hotel.
 Sure there’s a 12-foot diameter campfire that fires up every afternoon, but what makes the Campfire a true hot spot is their year-round, 100˚F outdoor, salt-water pool—that’s an entire pool, hot-tub hot.
 Conceived as an affordable-but-unique basecamp for skiers, mountain bikers, climbers, hikers, fish seekers and anyone looking to take advantage of Central Oregon’s outdoor adventures, the Campfire Hotel remixes the joys of camping (s’mores, boardgames, & sing-alongs) with the luxuries of civilization (showers, a cocktail bar, karaoke, and pool parties—imagine sitting in a floaty on a giant warm pool, drinking a cocktail and watching Jaws).

 The other nice thing about the Campfire Hotel is its proximity to downtown Bend, which, like much of Oregon, seems custom-built for Après.
 Beer, specifically craft beer, is synonymous with Oregon and Bend punches well above its class when it comes to hoppy good times.
 Like every mountain town, there are craft breweries everywhere in Bend (there’s even a 4-stool bar in the fly shop), the difference is these are the ones that helped kick the trend off in the first place.
 But for brews mixed with laughs and hands-on doomsday survival skills, nothing beats throwing hatchets at blood-packed zombie targets at the Unofficial Logging Co.